RetroDECK/ES-DE/INSTALL-DEV.md

 cmake -G "MinGW Makefiles" -DWIN32_INCLUDE_DIR=../include -DCMAKE_BUILD_TYPE=Debug .
 make
 ```

+Unfortunately AddressSanitizer does not seem to be supported with MinGW.

 For some reason defining the `../include` path doesn't work when running CMake from PowerShell (and no, changing to backslash doesn't help).
 Instead use Bash, by running from a Git Bash shell.